3 Sonoma County Gardens to Visit

 Several 1880s ranch buildings have earned National Historical Landmark status.
 The vintage cottage, with 10-foot ceilings and a claw-foot bathtub, is available for a two-night minimum stay.

 Self-guided tours are $5 a person; and docent-led tours are $10 a person (reservations required).
 The ranch is open for touring 10 a.m. to 4 p.m., Wednesdays through Sundays, events permitting (please call ahead).

 There are tea roses dating from the 1800s, cluster-flowered Polyanthus, ultra-sweet-smelling Noisettes, and miniature roses.
 There's also a wonderful butterfly garden and a gorgeous Rose Allee - a series of eight 12-foot by 12-foot iron arches set on a path through a vineyard and rose fields.
 Each arch is covered with a different 'theme' of rambling roses.

 The "Perfume Harvest Tours" in April and May typically provide an unforgettable fragrant experience with a full, hands-on demonstration of the distillation of perfume roses into rose oil.
-Unfortunately, due to family circumstances, no perfume harvest tours will be offered in 2017, except for the deluxe tours on two days in May; the classic perfume harvest tours will return in 2018.
-However, other special weekend classes, workshops, and events are held year round; check their events calendar for details.
+Due to family circumstances, no classic perfume harvest tours will be offered in 2018 (the classic perfume harvest tours may return in 2019) but the Deluxe Gourmet Perfume Rose Harvest Tours will be offered on on two days in May.
+And other special weekend classes, workshops, and events are held year round; check their events calendar for details.

 Take a self-guided tour for the price of the garden map ($2) or enjoy a tour led by owner Jan Talmasoff for $4.50 per person (reservations required).
-In May, the deluxe gourmet perfume rose harvest tour (reservations required) is $75 per person, which includes the perfume tour, a rose-infused menu of nibbles, a rose champagne toast, exclusive viewing of rare perfumes and atomizers, and entry to the display garden.
+On May 18 and 19, the deluxe gourmet perfume rose harvest tour (reservations required) is $75 per person, which includes the perfume tour; a rose-infused tea menu; a rose champagne toast; a presentation by the perfumer on the secrets of the rosewater distilling process and a brief history of perfume, rose oil, and rose fragrance; exclusive viewing of rare perfumes and atomizers; and entry to the display garden.

 With the spring streams running, you'll also see enormous numbers of ferns and wildflowers.
 Other plants include California huckleberry, which also carries pink flowers in spring and purple berries in summer, and flowering shrubs such as Pacific wax myrtle and various salal evergreens.